Current Academic Year 2015 - 2016

 4. Assess central theories of ethics that have historical roots and remain significant living options in moral philosophy today

-6. Appraise a philosophical argument in ethics through investigating arguments for and against theories in the debate about the proper relation of morality to law
+5. Appraise a philosophical argument in ethics through investigating arguments for and against a particular theory

 All module information is indicative and subject to change.
 For further information,students are advised to refer to the University's Marks and Standards and Programme Specific Regulations at: http://www.dcu.ie/registry/examinations/index.shtml